DS200-SP2024-Hunter/Week04-DueFeb7/README.md

 The main objective of today's lab is to test a hypothesis using a statistic that is very difficult to analyze theoretically but relatively easy to simulate.
 A secondary objective is to give you a bit of practice writing and adapting code; if you're new to programming, this assignment may stretch you a bit but please seek help as needed because we don't intend for the programming to become a major obstacle.

-**Before you start**:  Without using any kind of a computer, type a sequence of 200 coin flips, using the letters H and T, that you generate yourself.
+**Before you start**:  Without using any kind of coding, type a sequence of 200 coin flips by hand, using the letters H and T, that you generate yourself.
 Your goal is to mimic a random sequence of coin flips as well as you're able to do so.
-(Yes, it's a bit tedious, but there's a point!)
+Yes, it's a bit tedious, but there's a point!

 Once you've written down your sequence, count the number of changes (from Heads to Tails or Tails to Heads) in your sequence.
 For example, the 8-flip sequence H H T T H H T T has three changes.